-Do you have all models in stock?
+Do you have all the models in stock?

 We are working hard to have boots of all models and sizes in stock but we aren't there yet.
 The ones we do have are boot-only so you will not be able to skate on them but it will give you the chance to feel if this is your kind of boot and if the size is right.
-In some cases we wont be able to let you try your size, we may have to order it for you.
+In some cases we won't be able to let you try your size, we may have to order it for you.

 How long till I get my skates?

-Why did you start this shop?
+Why did you start this service?